zachwood0s/blog/_posts/2019-11-16-higher-order-functions.md

 ## map

 `map` is a function that applies one function to every element in a list, producing a new list.
-Say we had a list of numbers 1-4 and we wanted to multiple them each by two. `map` is the perfect function for doing this.
+Say we had a list of numbers 1-4 and we wanted to multiply them each by two. `map` is the perfect function for doing this.

 ```haskell
 by2 x = x * 2